 Comparative Studies of more than one ancient situation, or an ancient and a modern situation, are very welcome.

 Language.
 English.
 Translations of brief articles of uncommon importance, whether recent or not, are in principle acceptable.
 Translators should secure the necessary authorization from the original author or publisher.

 Audience.
 Professional, but not necessarily expert in your topic.
 Write for the physicist, or Hellenist, across the cafeteria table from you.
 Clarity of presentation is essential.
 Seriousness requires precision, but not necessarily jargon.

 Acceptance will be judged on the following criteria: (1) importance, (2) accuracy, (3) proper acknowledgement of previous work, and (4) clarity, including suitable length.
 The Editors, in reviewing manuscripts, will as necessary consult with others on technical points.

 Copyright and Permissions.
 Authors should secure any needed permissions for included copyright material, including illustrations, and should submit those permissions with their manuscript.
 Authors are liable in case of copyright infringement.

 Author Agreement.
-The journal requires first serial and subsequent reprint rights, including electronic reprint rights, in order that the volume may be copyrighted for the protection of all contributors.
-It is understood that WSP may be reprinted if demand for the paper edition warrants, and that each volume will be available indefinitely in open-access form, and in one or more commercial databases.
-Authors retain all other rights, including publication elsewhere of revised, abridged, or extended treatments of the same topic, subject only to the request that such subsequent publications contain a reference to the initial publication in Warring States Papers.
-To see our standard author permission form, click here.
+Each journal requires first serial and subsequent reprint rights, including electronic reprint rights, in order that the volume may be copyrighted for the protection of all contributors, and archived for the eventual convenience of all readers.
+It is understood that the paper edition of a volume may be reprinted if demand warrants, and that each volume will eventually be available in open-access form, and in one or more commercial databases.
+Authors retain all other rights, including publication elsewhere of revised, abridged, or extended treatments of the topic, subject only to the request that such subsequent publications contain reference to the initial publication in Warring States Papers or Alpha.
+To see our standard permission form, click here.